 While thumb shifters are the more precise, neater and faster option, twist shifters are good enough for casual riding.
 Thumb shifters are definitely the best option for extreme mountain biking and biking sports because they will provide a lot more accuracy and feel.
 However, they are a bit more expensive, so if you don’t need that high level of proficiency, you’ll be fine with grip shifters.

 SRAM or Shimano

-A huge thing you need to consider when looking for a shifter is whether or not SRAM or Shimano is going to be more compatible for your mountain bike.
-Basically, you need to make sure that you buy the same shifters as your derailleur.
+A huge thing you need to consider when looking for a shifter is whether SRAM or Shimano will be more compatible for your mountain bike.
+Basically, you need to ensure you buy the same shifters as your derailleur.
 If your derailleur is SRAM, you should probably buy an SRAM shifter and vise-versa.

 If you’re deciding between SRAM and Shimano, know that SRAM pulls the cables at a 1:1 ratio while Shimano pulls at a 1:2 ratio.
 This means that Shimano shifters are easier to shift, but SRAM ultimately is going to perform better on rough terrain.
 Whichever one you choose really depends on your riding style and the places you enjoy riding.

 If you are not great with mechanical things, we recommend taking it to your local mountain bike shop.